raj-gun/NonSysID/supplimentray_information/README.md

 fewer redundant terms compared to directly setting
 $`\mathcal{P} \subseteq \mathcal{D}`$ \[33\].

-The ‘NonSysId’ package incorporates both aforementioned methods to reduce the computational time of $`\text{iOFR}_{S}`$.
-Additionally, the ‘NonSysId’ package implements two new methods, proposed in this paper, to further enhance computational efficiency (referred to as reducing computational time, RCT, methods).
+The `NonSysId` package incorporates both aforementioned methods to reduce the computational time of $`\text{iOFR}_{S}`$.
+Additionally, the `NonSysId` package implements two new methods, proposed in this paper, to further enhance computational efficiency (referred to as reducing computational time, RCT, methods).
 Figure 1 outlines the procedures of the complete system identification methodology, integrating